ixcat/djwip/README.rst

   >>> from djwip.future import KeystoneXL
   >>> import djwip.ixcat as mydj

+Unit tests are kept in a separate directory heirarchy `tests` which mirrors the above.
+Anything moved into ext or future should have a unit test; per-user areas, as works in progress can by in any state of operation, though it would be ideal if code is appropriately labeled as functional, etc.

 Related files such as pip requirements / setup scripts / documentation etc should be kept within <github-username> directories or optionally per-feature subdirectories of same until they are migrated to the